MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/security.md

 6. Review the settings, and then select **Finish adding**, and then select **Close**.

 >[!TIP]
->To add multiple users, see bulk add users to Office 365 groups.
+>To add multiple users at the same time, see [Add several users at the same time](https://docs.microsoft.com/en-us/office365/enterprise/add-several-users-at-the-same-time?redirectSourcePath=%252farticle%252fAdd-several-users-at-the-same-time-to-Office-365-Admin-Help-1f5767ed-e717-4f24-969c-6ea9d412ca88).

-## Create a security group and add members to the security group
+## Create a security group and add members (users) to the group

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/homepage).